 Continue to focus on student success and retention.
 The committee recommends that the program faculty develop a plan for student success.
 The plan should be used to increase transparency and communication around "student success" by defining the program's goals for, assessment of, and actions towards supporting students enrolled in the program.
 The plan may provide an overarching structure for other plans (e.g., retention, curriculum, alumni engagement).
 The committee recognizes substantial work by former and current faculty members to review and update the program and its curriculum.
-The committee recommends continued periodic review of the program structure and content to remain current with changes in the field and to maintain program retention and graduation rates as well as monitoring of time-to-degree and exceptions.
-The committee recommends that the program continue monitoring student retention, particularly of students from traditionally underrepresented groups.
+The committee recommends continued periodic review of the program structure and content to remain current with changes in the field and to maintain program retention and graduation rates.
+The committee recommends that the program continues monitoring student retention, particularly of students from traditionally underrepresented groups.

 Continue to review and revise the curriculum.
 The committee recognizes work by faculty members to review and update the program and its curriculum.
 The committee recommends continued periodic review of the program structure including assessing the impact of recent revisions.
-We suggest that the program continue to monitor the impact of the recent changes to the curriculum especially with respect to time-to-degree and other student outcomes.
+We strongly suggest that the program continue to monitor the impact of the recent changes to the curriculum especially with respect to time-to-degree, curricular exceptions, and other student outcomes.

 Continue implementing and refining the student learning outcomes assessment plan.
-The committee encourages faculty to continue their implementation of the student learning outcomes assessment plan for the program during the next program review cycle, to continue to utilize information gathered through plan implementation to make program revisions as necessary, and to document how that has been done.
+The committee encourages faculty to continue their implementation of the student learning outcomes assessment plan for the program, to continue to utilize information gathered through plan implementation to make program revisions as necessary, and to document how that has been done.
 The committee encourages faculty to periodically evaluate the effectiveness of the plan in assessing student learning to identify any modifications to the plan faculty may deem necessary.